-Wilma studied at the Free University in Amsterdam and graduated in Civil Law and in International Law in 1980.
-She became a Clerk at the District Court in Amsterdam in the Family Division and in the Division of the Court’s President.
-She was sworn in as a lawyer in 1987 and is partner at Advocatenkantoor De Binnenstad in Amsterdam since then.
-Her areas of expertise were immigration and asylum law as well as family law.
-In the last decade she became specialized in legal aspects concerning children born in non-traditional families, i.e. children of lesbian and gay couples and children born via ART.
+Wilma Eusman graduated in Civil Law and in International Law in 1980.
+She became a Clerk at the District Court of Amsterdam in the Family Division and in the Division of the Court’s President.
+She was sworn in as a lawyer in 1987 and has been a partner at Advocatenkantoor De Binnenstad in Amsterdam since then.
+In the last two decades she became specialized in legal aspects concerning children born in non-traditional families, ie children of lesbian and gay couples and children born via ART.
 She also speaks at conferences and meetings regarding this topic, in The Netherlands as well as abroad.
 She is a member of the American Bar Association’s Section of Family Law, Assisted Reproductive Technology Committee, and a member of the Euro LTBG Family Law Institute.
-From 2014 to 2016 she was a member of the Government Advisory Commission to Reconsider Legal Parenthood.
-The mandate of this Commission is to advice the Dutch Government on new regulations regarding multiple parenthood and custody and surrogacy.
-In May 2015 she was one of the speakers on the ABA Spring Conference.
+From 2014 to 2016 she was a member of the Government Committee on the Reassessment of Parenthood.
+This Commission advised the Dutch Government on new regulations regarding multiple parenthood, custody and surrogacy.

 Victoria Ferrara, Esq.